-How Does Endpoint Protection Work?
+How Does Endpoint Security Work?

 Endpoint security solutions offer a centralized management console from which administrators can connect to their enterprise network to monitor, investigate, and respond to incidents.
 Depending upon the solution, this is accomplished by leveraging an on-premises, hybrid, or cloud approach.

 The EPP market essentially uses a SaaS management console, delivered as a cloud service instead of being installed and operated from on-prem infrastructure.
 The EPP agent is installed on each endpoint and communicates with the management console.
-The best EPP solutions provide endpoint protection and detection with or without a network connection.
+The best EPP solutions provide endpoint Security and detection with or without a network connection.
 When a connection becomes available, endpoint telemetry is uploaded to the cloud and/or data lake for future use (such as threat hunting).